IBM/spring-boot-continuous-delivery/Readme.md

 # **WORK IN PROGRESS**: spring-boot-continuous-delivery

-The goal of this lab is to demonstrate deploying a simple web application to Bluemix as well as explain the different files used.
+The goal of this lab is to demonstrate deploying a simple web application to Bluemix.

 ## Prerequisite